Scientific Name

 Description

 Kalanchoe laxiflora is a succulent shrub with erect woody stems and fleshy, green to bluish-green leaves, generally red-edged and sometimes with brown or red spots.
-It grows up to 20 inches (50 cm) tall, branching from the base.
-Flowering stems are initially prostrate at the base and rooting, then ascending.
-Leaves are egg-shaped, up to 2.4 inches (6 cm) long and 1.4 inches (3.5 cm) wide, with conspicuously crenate margins and an up to 2.4 inches (6 cm) long petiole.
+It can grow up to 20 inches (50 cm) tall, branching from the base.
+The flowering stems are initially prostrate at the base and rooting, then ascending.
+The leaves are egg-shaped with conspicuously crenate margins and attached to the stem by a petiole measuring up to 2.4 inches (6 cm) long.
+They can grow up to 2.4 inches (6 cm) long and 1.4 inches (3.5 cm) wide.

-FIowers are pendent, tubular, up to 0.8 inches (2 cm) long, with a yellow-green, orange-red to violet calyx and reddish-purple, red, rose, orange-red, and orange-yellow to pale yellow petals.
-They appear in dense clusters on up to 20 inches (50 cm) long stalks in spring.
+The flowers are pendent, tubular with a yellow-green to orange-red or violet calyx and reddish-purple, red, rose, orange-red, orange-yellow to pale yellow petals.
+They can reach up to 0.8 inches (2 cm) in length and appear in dense clusters on stalks that can grow up to 20 inches (50 cm) long in spring.

 Hardiness